 It’s pretty hard not to love flowers, right?
 The beautiful colors and scents… the endless varieties… the way they just seem to magically appear after a long winter.
 Here in western Pennsylvania, there are plentiful opportunities to admire wildflowers and even make your own home blossom.
 Several upcoming events will help you get in tune with your inner gardener, whether you’re an amateur or have a seasoned green thumb.

-The town of Harmony will come together on June 11th for its annual Herb & Garden Fair/SpringFest.
+The town of Harmony will come together on June 10th for the SpringFest, Herb & Garden Fair and Harmony Business Association's Fleatique.
 The event includes vendors, a plant exchange; vegetables, herbs, roses and ornamentals for sale, plus expert advice.
-In addition, there will be fiber arts, bagpipes, Pennsic Wars costumes and craft demonstrations.
+In addition, there will be art demonstrations, live music, museum tours antiques and much more!

 Open year-round, Quality Gardens, located on Route 228, includes 32,000 square feet of greenhouse space, 20,000 square feet of outdoor nursery space, a one-of-a-kind 5,000 square foot glass garden center, 2 ½ acres of chrysanthemum production, as well as farm market and landscape services divisions.
 Basically anything you need to care for your plants and yard can be found there!